 - Only if needed to meet 122-level proficiency.

 - One English or Literature course beyondENGL 101 and ENGL 102.
 This course may fulfill the Honors College Core English or Literature or a Carolina Core requirement.

 History (3 hours)

-The BARSC program requires one U.S. and one non-U.S. history.
-Whichever is not fulfilled through the Carolina Core or Honors College Core History of Civilization requirements must be fulfilled through this program requirement.
+The BARSC program requires one additional GHS course beyond the Carolina Core GHS requirement.
 (One course will always fulfill the Carolina Core-GHS requirement, Honors College Core History of Civilization, or both.)
 Accordingly, please select one of the following: